Facility Therapy Dogs

 Consider becoming a facility dog handler and volunteer to help bring joy and comfort to those in need.

 We can source and train a Labradoodle puppy to cope in a specific therapy role by providing its early training, and extensive socialisation until 6 months of age.

 Depending on the type of intended therapy role, additional training and socialisation around the types of children, adults, disabilities and/or proposed environments will also be given.

 Six months following the home placement of the therapy puppy with the family, we will provide follow-up support leading to official accreditation of the therapy dog at 12 months of age.
 This will involve assessing and evaluating the dog in a range of situations in preparation for on-going therapy work.

 Accreditation will involve attendance at a workshop training programme, and several individual handler training sessions as part of the accreditation process.

-We can also help you make arrangements for you to visit specific locations or facilities you are interested in working in.
+We can also help you make arrangements to visit specific locations or facilities where you would like to work.